-After four-and-a-half years of construction, the new home of the Milwaukee Brewers opened for the 2001 baseball season.
-It's a magnificent stadium with a moving roof, natural grass, and an extremely extensive state-of-the-art sound system.
+The iconic home of the Milwaukee Brewers is a magnificent stadium with a moving roof, natural grass, and an extremely extensive state-of-the-art sound system.

-Lewis Sound & Video did not win the installation bid, but based on our work as audio producers during the Brewers' last season at County Stadium, we were hired to commission and tune the new sound systems.
-We did that during the spring of 2001, and we were hired to operate the systems for every game and event during Miller Park's first two years of operation.
+Lewis Sound & Video did not win the installation bid, but based on our work as audio producers during the Brewers’ last season at County Stadium, we were hired to commission and tune the new sound systems.
+We did that before the park originally opened in 2001, and we were hired to operate the systems for every game and event during Miller Park’s first two years of operation.

 Miller Park has a managed venue system built around a 64 x 64 Peavey MediaMatrix digital signal processor.
 It has a RAVE (routed audio over Ethernet) fiber-optic system running input signals from microphones and other sources throughout the park back to the matrix, and signals out from the matrix to speakers in the stands, concourses, offices and other areas of the park.
 There are independent sound systems in the bullpens and various clubs, but each of these can take a feed from the matrix to play the audio from the games.